 Bizarrely, I’d always assigned wildlife and ‘real’ nature to National Parks, even though I live in one of Australia’s most biodiverse cities.
-That changed one summer two years ago, when I noticed a butterfly: electric blue triangles flapping around, framed by black.
+That changed two years ago, when I noticed a butterfly: electric blue triangles flapping around, framed by black.

 I began seeing them often – the Blue Triangle Butterfly, native to South East Queensland.
 There were others: fist-sized, black, white spots (Common Crow); the stained glass Monarch; bright yellow ones, white ones.
-That summer the coast erupted with thousands of little striped butterflies blown in from migration – and my attention to the natural world was caught.
+That summer of 2017 the coast erupted with thousands of little striped butterflies blown in from migration – and my attention to the natural world was caught.

 Helen the Butterfly Woman